bfeist/vite-express-ts/README.md

 ## Description

-This is a modern web application boilerplate that integrates React, Vite, Express, and TypeScript.
+This is a web application boilerplate that integrates React, Vite, Express, and TypeScript.
 This setup provides a robust development environment with hot module replacement for the frontend and an efficient build system for both frontend and backend.

 ## Features